 Femto LASIK Treatment

-Similar to LASIK treatment, Femto LASIK is also performed to correct nearsightedness, farsightedness, and astigmatism conditions.
-This method also involves reshaping the cornea to adjust the light to fall into the eye and send accurate signals to the brain.
+Similar to LASIK treatment, Femto LASIK is also performed to correct nearsightedness, farsightedness, and astigmatism.
+This method also involves reshaping the cornea to adjust the light that falls into the eye and send accurate signals to the brain.

 The main difference between the Femto LASIK process and the other is that it uses a Femto laser to create the corneal flap instead of a blade or a mechanical cutting tool.
 Here, the laser beam discharges its energy behind the cornea, creating tiny bubbles that can be detached to create the corneal flap.

-The treatment will start with numbing drops in your eyes and with the laser system and computer screen.
-Eye speculum will be used to keep your eyes open, and the suction ring will be placed to retain position and pressure.
+The treatment will start with numbing drops in your eyes, followed by the laser system and a computer screen.
+An eye speculum will keep your eyes open, and the suction ring will be placed to retain position and pressure.

-Once the flap is created with the Femto laser, the excimer laser will correct the refractive error.
-The flap will be repositioned and will heal on its own without stitches.
+Once the flap is created with the Femto laser, the excimer laser corrects the refractive error.
+The flap is repositioned and will heal on its own without stitches.

 Benefits OF Femto – LASIK